Skip advert

 Performance, 0-60mph acceleration and top speed

-Both the Comfort and Design variants will cover the 0-62mph sprint in a spritely seven seconds, which is quicker than the Renault 5 but slower than the MG4 Extended Range and XPower.
-Keep your right foot planted and you’ll reach a top speed of 99mph.
+Both the Comfort and Design variants will cover the 0-62mph sprint in a spritely seven seconds, which is quicker than the Renault 5 Comfort Range (8.0 seconds) but slower than the MG4 Extended Range (6.5 seconds).
+Keep your right foot planted in the Dolphin, and it’ll reach a top speed of 99mph.

 Town driving, visibility and parking

-The soft suspension means the BYD Dolphin is comfortable when driving over speed bumps and potholes in the road.
-It stays nice and smooth in traffic, and the cabin is well-insulated, so it’s hushed inside at low speeds.
+The soft suspension makes the BYD Dolphin comfortable when driving over speed bumps and potholes.
+It stays smooth in traffic, and the cabin is well insulated, providing a hushed drive at low speeds.

 The Dolphin’s squidgy suspension and high weight mean its composure falls apart on twisty country roads.
 There’s very little fun to be had because the controls don’t feel enjoyable to use, and you need to be careful around corners due to a lot of body lean.